paviro/KoShelf/README.md

 1. Run `xattr -d com.apple.quarantine koshelf` to remove the quarantine attribute, or
 2. Open it and go to System Preferences > Security & Privacy > General and click "Allow Anyway" after the first blocked attempt

+**Note for Windows users**: Windows Defender will likely flag and delete the Windows binary as a virus since it's not code-signed and from an unknown publisher.
+This is a false positive if you downloaded the binary directly from this repo.
+To use the binary:

+1. Restore it from Windows Defender's protection history (Windows Security > Virus & threat protection > Protection history > Restore)
+2. Launch the binary from PowerShell or Windows Terminal with arguments - double-clicking will cause it to close immediately since no arguments are provided

+*Note: I haven't found a simple way to code-sign Windows binaries from macOS yet, so this issue persists for now.*

 ### Home Assistant

 Using Home Assistant?
 Install KOShelf as an add-on with just one click below.